kb-dk/access-digital-objects/text-corpora.md

 element in a document that has not got one to begin with.
 Each element in the texts is then possible to use as an anchor for linking.

+There are TEI elements that containers and those that are empty.
+When indexing we concentrate on the latter, since they are the ones that we need to search.
+There are a very important class of empty elements called milestones, and the most important one is presumably page break, at least in a digitisation project.

 The indexing system (which you cannot use just yet see above), creates records corresponding to

 * volume
 * work
-* text
+* text item

 where volume and work is defined as described above.

-Text is indexed in a way that a search result can address a
+Text item is indexed in a way that a search result can address a single

 * paragraph of prose
 * strophe in poetry
 * speech in a play

-The TEI header is used for designating metadata for the whole volume.
-Inside the volume there might be collections of short stories or poetry.
-These collections may or may not be __works__, that may or may not contain poems, stories or whatever that are works. the metadata to the parts it comprises, and finally, the fine granularity metadata arising through curatorial procedures are asigned using the decls attribute as described.
+Typically one volume contributes (obviously) one volume record, one to dozens of work records and houndreds or thousands of text items.
+The records for works and text items import basic metadata and includes

 ## API for our texts